slittorin/home-assistant-maintenance/README.md

    - This was more tricky, as I needed to calculate the increase manually.
    - For all valid ids identified for the above different metadata_ids.
      - Update With `update homeassistant.statistics set sum = 21.105 where id = 3002` for all valid ids identified and updated incremental sum.
+5. We also need to manually update the sensor `sensor.pv_gen_meter`.
+   - We need to extract the number of kWh that was found in step 3 (in my case 2756.716).
+   - Do this as close to the hour as possible.
-5. In this case i also restarted Home Assistant, but I am not sure if this is needed.
+7. In this case i also restarted Home Assistant, but I am not sure if this is necessary.

 #### For the InfluxDB history database, the following was performed: